texfaq/texfaq.github.io/FAQ-extsizes.md

 ---
+title:  Other ''document font'' sizes?
 section: Adjusting the typesetting
 subsection: Alternative document classes
 date: 2014-06-10
 ---

-# Other ''document font'' sizes?

 The LaTeX standard classes have a concept of a (base) ''document font'' size; this size is the basis on which other font sizes (those